gabrielparada05/Employee-Tracker-SQL-C12/README.md

 ## Credits
 This project was developed by Gabriel Parada.
-The project was completed with the assistance of those amazing resources https://www.javascripttutorial.net/array/javascript-remove-duplicates-from-array/, https://www.geeksforgeeks.org/how-to-remove-duplicate-elements-from-javascript-array/.
+The project was completed with the assistance of those amazing resources https://www.javascripttutorial.net/array/javascript-remove-duplicates-from-array/, https://www.geeksforgeeks.org/how-to-remove-duplicate-elements-from-javascript-array/, https://stackoverflow.com/a/67859384.
 The ASCII were generated on http://patorjk.com/software/taag/#p=display&f=ANSI%20Shadow&t=.
+I would like to extend my sincere thanks to Staff UofTor, especially Dane Shrewsbury, for their exceptional help throughout my project.
+I am truly grateful for their expertise and dedication.